Bebra777228/PolUVR/README.md

 - [KimberleyJSN](https://github.com/KimberleyJensen) - Advised and aided the implementation of the training scripts for MDX-Net and Demucs.
 Thank you!
 - [Hv](https://github.com/NaJeongMo/Colab-for-MDX_B) - Helped implement chunks into the MDX-Net AI code.
 Thank you!
 - [zhzhongshi](https://github.com/zhzhongshi) - Helped add support for the MDXC models in [`audio-separator`](https://github.com/nomadkaraoke/python-audio-separator).
 Thank you!

+## Original Repository

+This project is a fork of the original [python-audio-separator](https://github.com/nomadkaraoke/python-audio-separator) repository.